cmsj/cmsj.github.io/_posts/2018-04-12-lua-stack-adventures.md

 [Hammerspoon](http://www.hammerspoon.org) is heavily dependent on [Lua](http://www.lua.org) - it's the true core of the application, so it's unavoidable that we have to interact with Lua's C API in a lot of places.
 If you've never used it before, Lua's C API is designed to be very simple to integrate with other code, but it also places a fairly high burden on developers to integrate it properly.

 One of the ways that Lua remains simple is by being stack based - when you give Lua a C function and ask it to make available to Lua code, you have to conform to a particular way of working.
 The function arguments supplied by the user will be presented to you on a stack, and when your C code has finished its work, the return values must have been pushed onto the stack.
-This is all very easy to work with, but it does require some careful book keeping.
 Here's an example:

 ```C
 static int someUsefulFunction(lua_State *L) {